artist branding 101

 Develop fan personas

-- Fan personas are detailed, fictional profiles of your supporters.
-Developing fan personas can help you understand your audience, better target your marketing, and understand your artist brand perception.
+Fan personas are detailed, fictional profiles of your supporters.
+Developing fan personas can help you understand your audience, better target your marketing, and understand your brand perception.

-- Then from all of this information, create 3-5 fan personas.
-Synthesizing their qualities will inform you of who your brand is currently resonating with.
+Then from all of this information, create 3-5 fan personas.
+Synthesizing their qualities will inform you of who your brand is currently resonating with and can help steer your networking opportunities, paid marketing, and merch designs.

 Analyze your fan engagement